annaesvensson/yellow-help/style-guide.md

 You should use the following guidelines for your documentation:

 * Use Markdown for text formatting, use spaces instead of tabs.
-* Use appropriate titles, e.g. `How to make a small website`, `Troubleshooting`, `Core 0.9.1`.
+* Use appropriate titles, e.g. `How to make a small website`, `Ten principles for good design`
-* Descriptions should fit into one line, e.g. `Core functionality of your website`.
+* Extension documentation should use titles with a version number, e.g.  `Core 0.9.1`.
-* Readme files should start with a section explaining how to install an extension.
-* Readme files should use the following order for headings, all are optional:
+* Extension documentation should arrange headings in the following order, all are optional:
   `How to...`
   `Examples`
   `Settings`
   `Acknowledgements`
-  `Developer`, `Designer`, `Translator`
 * Settings should be described in the following style:
   `CoreServerUrl` = URL of the website
   `CoreTimezone` = timezone of the website